jsofra/bin-packing-blog/blog.md

 <ul>
 <li>Overhead from small tasks
 <ul>
-<li>For a number of very small tasks, there is significant overhead in each Spark task.</li>
+<li>There are a number of very small tasks, there can be significant overhead in each Spark task.</li>
 </ul>
 </li>
 <li>Poor scheduling